shlomoron/LEAP-solution/README.md

 ```

 #### 1.3.5 Features soft clipping 2
-In addition to the first soft clipping, I applied a second soft-clipping to deal with extreme values from the high-res set.
-This clipping was applied on all the representation, including WIND, and after the first soft clipping (1.3.3) was applied for the relevant features:
+In addition to the first soft clipping, I applied a second soft clipping to deal with extreme values from the high-res set.
+I applied the clipping on all the representations, including WIND, and after I applied the first soft clipping (1.3.3) for the relevant features:

 ```
 cutoff_2 = 86.0